Michael-Cheney/Office_Macros_With_Hidden_Functionalities/README.md

 2. Select `View`, `Macros`, `View Macros`.
 ![View Macros](images/2.png)

-3. Enter a name for the macro in the `Macro name:` field and select `Create`.
+3. Enter a name for the macro in the `Macro name:` field.
 Ensure that the `Macros in:` field is set to be the current document (Document1) likely if the document is new and hasn't yet been saved.
+Select `Create`.
 ![Create Macro](images/3.png)

 4. If prompted to save the document somewhere, In this example I will use the location `C:\temp\cmd_exec.docx`.
 Also set the `Save as type:` field to be `Word Macro-Enabled Document (*.docm)`.